 By Andrei Conovaloff

-What did Lev Tolstoy mean in 1898 when he said Doukhobors were “people of the 25th century”?
-And, in 1899 he said that in “500 years ... the majority of Christian[s]” will adopt Doukhobor beliefs.
+What did Lev Tolstoy mean in 1898 when he wrote Doukhobors were “people of the 25th century”?
+And, in 1899 he wrote that in “500 years ... the majority of Christian[s]” will adopt Doukhobor beliefs.
 Was this a compliment, or a prophesy?
 Both?

 I have seen the quote about Doukhobors being “people of the 25th century” by Lev Tolstoy several times in the past.
 Though it appears odd, I never bothered to question its source until this week.